A couple of weeks ago I talked about why babywearing should be kicked out of the crunchy moms category.

 - If you want to use it while out of the house, be sure to put it on at home first.
 It’s not easy to do in the car or public bathroom, where some of the fabric may touch the floor.
 (In other words, wrap first, coat second.)

-This wrap does not involve any tying, making it the easiest stretchy wrap to learn to use.
-That said, you will want to be careful with your sizing.
-It may shrink slightly in the dryer.
+The K’Tan Wrap does not involve any tying, making it the easiest stretchy wrap to learn to use.
+That said, you will want to be careful with your sizing, since it may shrink slightly in the dryer.
 It will eventually stretch out again, but it’s generally recommended that you air-dry it.
-See more review details.
 (Also comes in a lightweight mesh fabric.)

-Over 700 parents gave this a five-star rating.
+Over 700 parents gave the Moby Wrap Original a five-star rating.
 It does take practice in the mirror to get it right, so don’t be discouraged when you open up a long piece of fabric!
 This is a very comfortable wrap for plus-sized or well-endowed moms.
 The fabric is a tad on the heavier side, so if you are in a warmer climate you may want to choose a different brand with a more breathable fabric.
-See more review details.

 These carriers are a tube of cloth that you fold and put on like a homecoming queen sash, opening up a pocket for you to put your baby in.
 You can use them to carry in the front or the hip, but it really shines as a hip carrier.